fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/AzureActiveDirectory.md

 ### [Get-MsolPasswordPolicy](./Get-MsolPasswordPolicy.md)
-Retrieves the current password policy for the tenant or the specified domain.
+Gets the current password policy for a tenant or a domain.

 ### [Get-MsolRole](./Get-MsolRole.md)
-Retrieves administrator roles.
+Gets administrator roles.

 ### [Get-MsolRoleMember](./Get-MsolRoleMember.md)
-Retrieves all members of the specified role.
+Gets members of a role.

 ### [Get-MsolScopedRoleMember](./Get-MsolScopedRoleMember.md)
-Retrieves the members of the specified role who are granted that role over an administrative unit.
+Gets members of a role who are granted that role over an administrative unit.

 ### [Get-MsolServicePrincipal](./Get-MsolServicePrincipal.md)